ianarawjo/ChainForge/GUIDE.md

 ### Option 1: Build React app as static files (end-users)

-`cd` into `chain-forge` directory and run:
+`cd` into `react-serve` directory and run:

 ```
 npm run build
 ```

 Wait a moment while it builds the React app to static files.

 ### Option 2: Serve React front-end with hot reloading (developers)

-`cd` into `chain-forge` directory and run the following to serve the React front-end:
+`cd` into `react-server` directory and run the following to serve the React front-end:

 ```
 npm run start